owkin/FLamby/flamby/datasets/fed_tcga_brca/README.md

 # TCGA-BRCA
-The dataset used in this repo comes from [The Cancer Genome Atlas (TCGA)](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga).
+The dataset used in this repo comes from [The Cancer Genome Atlas (TCGA)](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga) from [the GDC data portal](https://portal.gdc.cancer.gov/).
+The data terms can be found [here](https://gdc.cancer.gov/access-data/data-access-processes-and-tools).
+We do not guarantee that the use of this data can be done freely by the user.
+As such it is mandatory that one should check the applicability of the licence associated with this data before using it.

 We selected one single cancer type: Breast Invasive Carcinoma (BRCA) and only use clinical tabular data.
 We use data preprocessed by the authors of this [article](https://arxiv.org/pdf/2006.08997.pdf) i.e. a subset of the features in the raw TCGA-BRCA dataset (categorical variables are one-hot encoded).

 ## Dataset description